 The next step is to get the oil from the biomass.
 This is known as the extraction process, and there are several ways to go about it.
 In the end, the oil needs to be separated from the biomass itself.
 Some CBD products use all the plant’s compounds to create the CBD oil, and you may have heard the phrases “full-spectrum” and “whole-plant.”
 This process keeps most of the naturally occurring cannabinoids, terpenes, or flavonoids in the hemp plant.
 The theory is that all these elements work better together for the desired effect.

-Other CBD products only keep the CBD molecules, and this is known as creating an “isolet.”
+Other CBD products only keep the CBD molecules, and this is known as creating an “isolate.”
 These products do not contain any other cannabinoids, terpenes, or flavonoids from the plant.
 They tend to be more expensive because the extraction process is more complicated in order to refine the oil into pure CBD.
 We’ll dive into the differences between full-spectrum and isolates in another article, but let’s just say it’s as controversial as debating whether to use synthetic or regular oil in your car’s engine.
 In the end, it’s really about what’s best for you, and sometimes, where you work and live.

 Common commercial extraction methods use carbon dioxide, or solvents such as ethanol, butane or propane to break down and separate the CBD from the other compounds in the plant.
 Here’s a quick breakdown of the most common commercial methods:

-Carbon Dioxide: Carbon dioxide gas (C02) is pumped into a special extraction chamber under supercritical, high pressure.
+Carbon dioxide gas (C02) is pumped into a special extraction chamber under supercritical, high pressure.
 This keeps the C02 in a quasi-liquid and gas state to extract oil from the biomass plant material.
 At the end of the process, the plant material is placed in another high-pressure chamber where the C02 evaporates from the oil without leaving any leftover C02 residue, chemicals or other solvents in the oil.
 Many CBD professionals consider C02 extraction as the cleanest and safest CBD oil extraction method.

-Ethanol: This is a form of alcohol and depending on the manufacturing preference, the plant material is either heated or kept cold during the extraction process.
+This is a form of alcohol and depending on the manufacturing preference, the plant material is either heated or kept cold during the extraction process.
 Either way, the plant material is soaked in ethanol within a chamber to separate the various compounds.
 After having a good soak, the chamber is flushed or filtered to separate the remaining ethanol solvent from the plant matter.
 The hemp is then removed from the chamber and the remaining ethanol is stripped away leaving only CBD oil.
 Ethanol is a solvent created from plants and many people in the CBD community feel it the best way to maintain the whole-plant components.

-Hydrocarbons: This extraction method generally means using butane or propane solvents to extract the CBD oil from the plant material.
+This extraction method generally means using butane or propane solvents to extract the CBD oil from the plant material.
 The process is similar to the ethanol method, except that in the end, the CBD oil is commonly heated to burn off the leftover butane or propane from the CBD oil.
 This method is the least expensive and is very efficient for creating CBD oil and is used for a variety of products.